Chafarinas Islands

-The Chafarinas Islands (Islas Chafarinas /es/, Igumamen Iceffaren or Takfarinas, جزر الشفارين or الجزر الجعفرية), also spelled Zafarin, Djaferin or Zafarani, are a group of three Spanish small islets located in the Alboran Sea off the coast of Africa with an aggregate area of 0.525 km2, 45 km to the east of Nador and 3.3 km off the Moroccan town of Ras Kebdana.
-They are uninhabited except for a garrison of the Spanish Army, though there was also a civil population roughly between the mid-19th and mid-20th centuries.
+جزر الشفارين or الجزر الجعفرية) also spelled Zafarin, Djaferin or Zafarani, are a group of three Spanish small islets located in the Alboran Sea off the coast of Africa with an aggregate area of 0.525 km2, 45 km to the east of Nador and 3.3 km off the Moroccan town of Ras Kebdana.
+They are uninhabited except for a garrison of the Spanish Army, though there was also a civilian population roughly between the mid-19th and mid-20th centuries.

 The Chafarinas Islands are one of the Spanish territories in North Africa off the Moroccan coast known as plazas de soberanía.
-The islands are administered by Spain but also claimed by Morocco as part of its territory alongside other Spanish overseas territories in Northern Africa.
+The islands are administered by Spain but also claimed by Morocco as part of its territory alongside other Spanish territories in North Africa.

 History

 These offshore islands were probably the Tres Insulae of the Romans and the Zafrān of the Arabs.

-They were uninhabited and unclaimed in 1848, when the French government decided to occupy them, in order to monitor the tribes living in the border area between Morocco and French Algeria.
+They were uninhabited and unclaimed in 1848, when the French government decided to occupy them, in order to monitor the tribes living in the border area between Morocco and French-ruled Algeria.
 A small expedition under the command of then Colonel MacMahon left Oran by sea and by land in January 1848 to take possession of the islands.
-Forewarned by its consul in Oran, Spain, which also coveted the Chafarinas, quickly dispatched a warship to the islands from Malaga.
-When the French arrived, the Spaniards had already taken possession of the islands in the name of Queen Isabel II.
+Forewarned by its consul in Oran, Spain, which also coveted the Chafarinas, quickly dispatched a warship to the islands from Málaga.
+When the French arrived, the Spaniards had already taken possession of the islands in the name of Queen Isabella II.